 Is there a luggage transfer service?

-No, there is no special luggage transfer service on the Camino de Santiago on Gran Canaria like on the other Camino routes.
-You’ll have to carry your luggage yourself so try to pack as lightly as possible it’s only 3 days of walking.
+No, there is no special luggage transfer service on the Camino de Gran Canaria like on the other Camino routes.
+You’ll have to carry your backpack so try to pack as lightly as possible it’s only 3 days of walking.

 The cost of the Camino